rsyncOSX/RsyncOSX_archived/README.md

 ![](icon/rsyncosx.png)

-Please [read the Changelog](https://rsyncosx.github.io/Changelog).
-If you want to discuss changes or report bugs please create an [Issue](https://github.com/rsyncOSX/RsyncOSX/issues).
+[The Changelog](https://rsyncosx.github.io/Changelog).
+If you want to discuss [changes or report bugs please create an issue](https://github.com/rsyncOSX/RsyncOSX/issues).

 **Read about the --delete parameter** (below) to rsync **before** using rsync and RsyncOSX.